adireddy/haxe-howler/README.md

 haxe-howler
 ===========

-Externs of HowlerJS v1.1.25 for Haxe
+Externs of howler.js for Haxe